-Note 1: Availability dependent on number of supported ADC channels.
-Refer to Table 1 and Table 2 for ADC channel availability on package variants.
+Note 1: Availability is dependent on number of supported ADC channels.
+Refer to Table 1 and Table 2 for ADC channel availability on device variants

-^{2:} Availability dependent on supported I/O ports.
-Refer to Table 8-1 for availability on package variants.
+^{2:} Availability is dependent on supported I/O ports.
+Refer to Table 8-1 for availability on device variants.

-^{3:} Availability dependent on supported peripherals, refer to Table 1 and Table 2.
+^{3:} Availability is dependent on supported peripherals.
+Refer to Table 1 and Table 2.